mshafiee/astrology.ir/content/en/ephemeris/iraq/as_sulaymaniyah/_index.md

   - Ephemeris
   - Iraq
   - As Sulaymaniyah
-description: 🗓 Wednesday, 25 May 2022
+description: 🗓 Thursday, 26 May 2022

 toc: false
 ---